Interview with Daphne Baptiste

 Description

 Daphne joined the Air Ministry at 17.
-She initially joined the Civil Service as she believed it would be a safe job with high wages.
-Throughout the war, she was stationed at Ladies College in Harrogate and was in charge of supplying water to many RAF stations.
-Daphne recalls her experience of the war as a civilian, as her father was a firefighter in London, she recalls a large amount of the Blitz.
+She initially joined the Civil Service, as she believed it would be a safe job with high wages.
+Throughout the war, she was stationed at Ladies’ College in Harrogate and was in charge of supplying water to many RAF stations.
+Daphne recalls her experience of the war as a civilian, as her father was a firefighter in London, so she recalls a large amount of the Blitz.
 She mentions working with a young man who was a conscientious objector and describes how he was viewed at the time.
-During the Blitz, she was both a fire watcher and a first-aider.
+During the Blitz, she was both a fire watcher and a first aider.
 She also gives information regarding her family's experience during the First World War, including Zeppelin bombing.
-She recounts her memories of seeing St. Paul’s cathedral is surrounded by fire, seeing firefighters running to put out fires and the anxiety of not knowing if she would wake up in the morning.
+She recounts her memories of seeing St. Paul’s cathedral surrounded by fire, seeing firefighters running to put out fires and the anxiety of not knowing if she would wake up in the morning.
 She recounts one or two deaths and many injuries in the fire service, including her brother, another fire-fighter, who was injured one night, and left disabled.
-She ends the interview by remembering marrying her husband, a Canadian born army officer, just before the D-Day landings, in which he was injured.
+She ends the interview by talking about marrying her husband, a Canadian born army officer, just before the D-Day landings, in which he was injured.
 She went a long-time without any communication, wondering if he would return.

 Creator